 An altar call is not a plea for offerings.
 It is not about creating a climate in which listeners are made to feel guilty or embarrassed if they do not come forward to the altar.
 It is not a TV infomercial.
 In other words, an altar call is not about the manipulation of human emotions.
-The Holy Spirit is the One who convicts the heart of people of their sin.
+The Holy Spirit is the One who convicts the heart of people of their sins.
 We must not interfere with what the Spirit is doing with our own agenda.

 Good preaching is about allowing Jesus to speak through the sermon.
 This will happen with the help of the Holy Spirit when prayer is mixed with study.
 Provisions must be made to allow members of the congregation to hear and respond.
 An immediate call to the altar after the sermon is often a mistake (unless it is clear that the Holy Spirit is requiring it).
 Time for reflection and prayer, in most cases, will prove very beneficial.
-An “invitation hymn” may also compliment the post sermon response.
+An “invitation hymn” may also complement the post-sermon response.

 Some may believe that the liturgy will interfere with an altar call.
-Good liturgy will actually help facilitate an altar call.
+A good liturgy will actually help facilitate an altar call.
 In many liturgical churches preparation to receive Holy Communion is built into the service.
 We are asked to examine ourselves.
 A time for confessional prayer is usually offered.
 For many, the receiving of Holy Communion is the altar call.
 (See Eucharistic Preaching.)

-Liturgical churches, however, often fail to understand the individual needs and concerns that often arise within church attendees.
+Liturgical churches, however, often fail to understand the individual needs and concerns that often arise among church attendees.
 Some may be unfamiliar with Communion and wonder if they should be taking it.
-Others realize that they are not prepared to receive Communion but may desire other ministry.
+Others realize that they are not prepared to receive Communion but may desire another ministry.
 They may want healing prayers or possibly even prayers of deliverance.
 (Yes, liturgical churches may also be Pentecostal.)
-With proper preparation and an adequate number of trained ministers all these diverse needs may still be met within the context of the Eucharist or Communion.
+With proper preparation and an adequate number of trained ministers, all these diverse needs may still be met within the context of the Eucharist or Communion.
 In fact, Holy Communion is an ideal setting for receiving God’s healing and experiencing His presence.
 (See Healing Ministry.)

 As mentioned in Intercessor Prayer, prayer warriors should be assigned to cover the whole worship service.
 Specialized prayer teams are also desirous.
-These teams may be stationed near the altar in order to assist those with special prayer needs but not in such a way that they would interfere with others receiving Communion.
+These teams may be stationed near the altar to assist those with special prayer needs but not in such a way that they would interfere with others receiving Communion.
 Rather, they need to be prepared to escort those who may be seeking individual prayer and counseling to a more private and predetermined location.

 Bodies on the floor are not necessarily a sign of an effective altar call.
 This may happen in some cases, but it should not be a goal to see how many people will fall, The Holy Spirit is not a spirit of chaos and confusion.
-Other spirits beside the Holy Spirit can produce signs and wonders.
-A dead giveaway: when satan causes the fall there are absolutely ho healings involved.
+Other spirits besides the Holy Spirit can produce signs and wonders.
+A dead giveaway: when satan causes the fall there are absolutely no healings involved.

 The altar call should be a welcoming invitation.
-Jesus said He came to seek and to save those who are lost.
-We do not want to interfere with the call of Christ to His disciples or to limit the work of the Holy Spirit.
+Jesus said He came to seek and save those who are lost.
+We do not want to interfere with the call of Christ to His disciples or limit the work of the Holy Spirit.
 But if we are more concerned about satisfying our own selfish needs through the altar call, we may open the door to the enemy.